-This paper studies several research directions regarding the Shannon capacity of graphs, and it is structured as follows. \begin{itemize} \item Section~\ref{section:preliminaries} provides preliminaries that are required for the analysis in this paper.
+This paper addresses several research directions in the study of the Shannon capacity of graphs, and it is organized as follows. \begin{itemize} \item Section~\ref{section:preliminaries} provides preliminaries that are required for the analysis in this paper.
 Its focus is on graph invariants, and classes of graphs that are used throughout this paper. \item Section~\ref{section:polynomial_decomposition} builds on a recent paper by Schrijver \cite{Schrijver23}, and it explores conditions under which, for a family of graphs, the Shannon capacity of any polynomial in these graphs equals the corresponding polynomial of their individual Shannon capacities.
 This equivalence can substantially simplify the computation of the Shannon capacity for some of structured graphs.
 Two sufficient conditions are presented, followed by a comparison of their differences and illustrative examples of their use. \item Section~\ref{section:tadpole} explores Tadpole graphs.
 Exact values and bounds on the capacity of Tadpole graphs are derived, and a direct relation between the capacity of odd-cycles and the capacity of a countably infinite subfamily of the Tadpole graphs is proved, providing an important property of that subfamily that is further discussed in the following section. \item Section~\ref{section: unattainability of Shannon capacity at any finite power} determines sufficient conditions for the unattainability of the Shannon capacity by the independence number of any finite strong power of a graph.
 It first presents in an alternative streamlined way an approach by Guo and Watanabe \cite{GuoW90}.
 It then introduces two other original approaches.
-One of the novelties in this section is the construction of an infinite family of {\em connected} graphs whose capacity is unattainable by any finite strong power of these graphs. \item Section~\ref{section:q-kneser} derives the Shannon capacity of the q-Kneser graphs, using a generalized result of Erdos-Ko-Rado \cite{GodsilK16}, and a result on the spectrum of the $q$-Kneser graphs \cite{LvW12}.
-This broadens the class of graphs for which the Shannon capacity is explicitly known. \item Section~\ref{section:inequality} introduces a new inequality relating the Shannon capacity of the strong power of graphs to that of their disjoint union, and itidentifies several conditions under which equality holds.
-As an illustration of the applicability of this inequality, this section also presents an alternative shorter proof of a lower bound for the disjoint union of a graph with its complement, originally obtained by N. Alon \cite{Alon98}, along with analogous bounds on the Lov\'{a}sz $\vartheta$-function of graphs. \item Section~\ref{section: outlook} suggests some directions for further research that are related to the findings in this paper. \end{itemize}
+One of the novelties in this section is the construction of a countably infinite family of {\em connected} graphs whose capacity is unattainable by any finite strong power of these graphs. \item Section~\ref{section:q-kneser} determines the Shannon capacity of the $q$-Kneser graphs in a manner analogous to the Lov\'{a}sz calculation of the Shannon capacity of the classical Kneser graphs \cite{Lovasz79}.
+The derivation relies on two known results, namely a generalized Erd\H{o}s–Ko–Rado theorem for finite vector spaces and characterizations of the spectrum of the $q$-Kneser graphs.
+This broadens the class of graphs for which the exact Shannon capacity is explicitly determined. \item Section~\ref{section:inequality} introduces a new inequality that relates the Shannon capacity of the strong product of graphs to that of their disjoint union, and it identifies several conditions under which equality is attained.
+As an illustration of the applicability of this inequality, the section also derives an alternative proof of a lower bound on the Shannon capacity of the disjoint union of a graph and its complement, originally due to Alon~\cite{Alon98}, together with new sufficient conditions for its attainability, as well as analogous bounds for the Lov\'{a}sz $\vartheta$-function. \item Section~\ref{section: outlook} outlines directions for future research that are largely related to the results of this paper. \end{itemize}